whitney-house/whitney-house.github.io/README.md

-# Hellp Welcome to Reed's world.
+# Hello Welcome to Reed's world.